-Envisioned as an internship experience, Milestone C equips students with practical knowledge and hands-on experience.
-They have a better understanding of what life is like as a STEM field professional after completing our program.
-As a result, our students are better prepared to make confident college and career decisions.
+Envisioned as an internship experience, Milestone C equips high school students with the practical knowledge and hands-on experience necessary to make confident college and career decisions.

 What does Milestone C mean?

 In government acquisition aerospace programs (e.g. F-35 Fighter, B-21 Bomber, KC-46 Tanker), Milestone C marks the end of Engineering and Manufacturing Development (EMD) and the beginning of Production and Deployment.
 We chose this name because we consider our students' participation in the program symbolic of a transition from general interest to informed decision-making.

 For more information on aerospace industry practices, please visit this link for a description of Milestone C in government acquisition programs and this link for a government acquisition milestone overview.

 Gemo is a dual-rated U.S. Air Force Pilot and a former Engineering Project Manager at a Fortune 500 company.
 In the corporate world, he was active as the technical lead in multiple U.S. Government acquisition proposal and execution programs collectively worth over $13 billion.
 As a U.S. Air Force officer, Gemo has experience flying both rescue helicopters (HH-60G) and tactical airlift aircraft (C-130J-30) in Iraq and Afghanistan, having logged 119 hours of combat flight time.
 With an active security clearance and 12 years of experience handling classified information, Gemo has established himself as a military and corporate leader and an experienced public speaker.
 He happily lives in Connecticut with his wife Jen and their three-legged pup Tippy.